-The "Pepper Ship" is one of the most acclaimed restaurants in Salzburg—though it's 3 km (2 mi) northeast of the center.
+The "Pepper Ship" is one of the most acclaimed restaurants in Salzburg—though it's 3 km (2 miles) northeast of the center.
 It's in a pretty, renovated rectory, dated 1640, adjacent to a pink-and-cream chapel.
-Klaus Fleishhaker, an award-winning chef, makes you feel pampered in the country-chic atmosphere, adorned with polished wooden floors, antique hutches, and tabletops laden with fine bone china
+The new owner and head chef, the right hand man of award-winning chef and former owner, Klaus Fleischhacker, still makes you feel pampered in the country-chic atmosphere, adorned with polished wooden floors, antique hutches, and tabletops laden with fine bone china

 and Paloma Picasso silverware.
 The menu changes seasonally.
 A taxi is the least stressful way of getting here, but if you have your own car, drive along the north edge of the Kapuzinerberg toward Hallwang and then Söllheim.